Prince George’s County Business Status

 - Indoor skating rinks

-Amusement parks may operate at 40% capacity, following all requirements and safety guidelines given by the County Office of Emergency Management and/or Health Department.
+Amusement parks and concert venues (both indoors and outdoors) may operate at 50% capacity, following all requirements and safety guidelines given by the County Office of Emergency Management and/or Health Department.

 Gaming Facilities and Casinos

-Gaming facilities and casinos such as MGM National Harbor and simulcast betting facilities (outside of horse racing establishments) may operate at 1 patron per 200 square feet, or a 25% of maximum occupancy, whichever is lower.
+Gaming facilities and casinos such as MGM National Harbor and simulcast betting facilities (outside of horse racing establishments) may operate at 50% of maximum capacity.

 Social and Fraternal Clubs

-Social and fraternal clubs, such as American Legion posts, VFW posts, and Elks Clubs, may operate indoor recreation up to 25% of maximum capacity.
+Social and fraternal clubs, such as American Legion posts, VFW posts, and Elks Clubs, may operate indoor recreation at 50% of maximum capacity.
 They must follow Maryland Department of Health and CDC guidelines.
-All services must cease by 10 PM.

 Banquet Halls, Receptions, and Meeting Rooms

-All personal services including barbershops, beauty salons, esthetic and nail services, tattoo services, tanning, massages, hot tub and sauna services may serve customers by appointment, and service is limited to 1 patron per 200 square feet or 25% of maximum capacity, whichever is lower.
+All personal services must serve customers by appointment only and can operate at 50% capacity.
 Businesses must maintain physical distancing, employees must wear appropriate PPE and all employees must be trained on CDC COVID-19 guidance, among other safety guidelines.

 Houses of Worship

-Houses of worship may host indoor services to 1 person per 200 square feet, or 25% capacity of maximum capacity, with safeguards in place such as maintaining physical distancing, avoiding physical contact, and frequently cleaning high-contact surfaces.
-Outdoor services are limited to 125 persons or less while maintaining appropriate social distancing.
+Houses of worship may host indoor services at 50% of maximum capacity, with safeguards in place such as maintaining physical distancing, avoiding physical contact, and frequently cleaning high-contact surfaces.
+Outdoor services are limited to 50% maximum capacity of the outdoor area, with social distancing, masks, and access to hand washing or hand sanitizer.

 Childcare facilities may operate for all children with health and safety precautions.
 In addition to the use of masks and gloves for all employees and having appropriate social distancing and disinfecting in place, they must also have a schedule for staggered drop-offs and pickups, conduct daily symptom checks, and have a strict dismissal policy in the event of positive cases.